xy-241/CS-Notes/content/Computer Organisation/Processor/CPU.md

 >[!success]
 > Optimised for computation that requires **sequential execution**(One [[Instruction]] after another [[Instruction]]), [[Pipeline Branching]] and logic.

+>[!tip] Understand the Intel/AMD CPU naming
+> This [video](https://youtu.be/EVMLQV9tH6A?si=lqBgxcYwvPYD5BUx) explains the naming mechanism of Intel/AMD CPU pretty well.

 ## CPU Core
 ---